finos/datahelix/generator/docs/TracingOutput.md

 # Output tracing

 This facility will permit analysis of which rules* and constraints from the profile have been employed to emit the value for each field in each row.
 Each _atomic constraint_ will be emitted.
-Logical constraints (i.e. _AND_, _OR_, _IF_, _allOf_ and _anyOf_) are not included, however the negation-constraint (_NOT_) will be.
+Gramatical constraints (i.e. _AND_, _OR_, _IF_, _allOf_ and _anyOf_) are not included, however the negation-constraint (_NOT_) will be.

 It is normal for there to be multiple constraints to be emitted per field value, none of these should be contradictory, see the example below for a view of what the file could look like.